jonasbtn/helipad_detection/README.md

 ## 2. Build Groundtruth

 Annotate each image by drawing a bounding boxes around the helipads in the images.
-This step has already been done.
+This information is already inside the csv files.

 ![alt text](https://github.com/jonasbtn/helipad_detection/blob/master/data/HelipadGroundtruthExample.PNG?raw=true)

 ## 3. Assign Categories

 Assign a pattern category to each helipad.
-This step has already been done.
+This information is already inside the csv files.

 ![alt text](https://github.com/jonasbtn/helipad_detection/blob/master/data/HelipadCategories.PNG?raw=true)